Bliss Township, Michigan

 Bliss Township is a civil township of Emmet County in the U.S. state of Michigan.
-As of the 2010 census, the township population was 620.
+As of the 2020 census, the township population was 568.
 It was named after Governor Aaron T. Bliss.
-Bliss Township is the location of Wilderness State Park and White Shoal Light.
+Bliss was first platted as allotments for members of the Mackinac Bands of Chippewa and Ottawa Indians in the late 1800s.
+Bliss Township is the location of Wilderness State Park, as well as Grays Reef Light, Waugoshance Light, and White Shoal Light.

 Geography

 According to the United States Census Bureau, the township has a total area of 46.03 sqmi, of which 43.66 sqmi is land and 2.37 sqmi (5.15%) is water.